HunainMulla/FreelancingApp-Mern/README.md

 Step 1: Visit MongoDB Atlas
 Open your browser and go to MongoDB Atlas.

-Step 2 : sign in using
+Step 2 : sign in
-email - hunainmulla161@gmail.com
-password-hunainyt19
 ------------------------------------------------------------------------------
 Now how to start